Browse our list of information

-If you don’t want the fuss of shopping for dinner, place an order with The Original Supper Box Company, especially as our guests receive a useful 10% discount.
+If you don’t want the fuss of shopping for dinner, place an order with The Original Supper Box Company, especially as our guests get a 10% discount.
 Choose from a seasonal selection of starters, mains and desserts – there are weekly boxes and vegetarian boxes too – and Supper Box HQ will deliver simple-to-follow recipe cards and fresh ingredients direct to your cottage door.

 Wem is the nearest town and has a deli, two butchers and a supermarket.
-A little further, in the opposite direction, is the smaller town of Ellesmere, which has a similar selection of shops and a well-supported indoor market on Tuesdays.
+A little further in the opposite direction, is the smaller town of Ellesmere, which has a similar selection of shops and a well-supported indoor market on Tuesdays.
 Shrewsbury is the nearest large town, with a healthy cross-section of small independent shops and larger household names.

-If antiques are your thing, the best places to visit are Church Stretton’s Antique Market, with its three floors of different traders, and Dagfields at Nantwich, over the border in Cheshire (but only 45-minutes away) and the largest crafts and antiques centre in the north-west!
+If antiques are your thing, the best places to visit are Church Stretton’s Antique Market, with its three floors of different traders, and Dagfields at Nantwich, over the border in Cheshire (but only 45-minutes away) – the largest crafts and antiques centre in the north-west!

 Darwin Festival, Shrewsbury.